defcronyke/epaper-idf/README.md

    cd ../..
    ```

-3. Modify something and push the changes to your forked repo, or force-push if you want to build without any modifications:
+3. Modify something, then commit and push the changes to your forked repo to trigger the remote building of the firmware:

    ```shell
    # Set the git commit message and branch: